Table of Contents

 With Shopify, you can also edit and customize web content features with ease, such as title tags, image alt text, descriptions, etc.

 The redirect system also enables you to automatically redirect old URL links to new ones, without creating error 404 for your content page.
-For content creation, you can add relevant keywords to your web pages, and product descriptions.
+For content creation, you need to use latest keyword research strategy to find and add relevant keywords to your web pages, and product descriptions.

-The front-end code editor enables you to employ more technical features, while aspects like SSL, Sitemaps, and Schema, are already done for you, allowing you to concentrate on content creation and marketing.
+The front-end code editor enables you to employ more technical features, while aspects like SSL, Sitemaps, Site Speed and Schema, are already done for you, allowing you to concentrate on content creation and marketing.

 Shopify also has a blog category for content marketing.
 The blog feature is fully integrated with your eCommerce site, has easy-to-set tags, can have multiple authors, and allows for customizable SEO parameters.